 The posterior left hemisphere of the brain is responsible for many reading and comprehension skills.
 When this area sustains an injury, reading difficulties, or pure alexia, can occur.

-Pure alexia refers to difficulty with the ability to read, but it does not affect other language skills such as writing.
-With pure alexia, survivors may still have the ability to process and understand words by listening, speaking, and writing but struggle with reading the words.
+Pure alexia refers to difficulty with the ability to read.
+Other language skills, such as writing and speaking, are not affected in those with pure alexia.
+With pure alexia, survivors may still have the ability to process and understand words by listening, speaking, and writing but struggle with being able to read words.

 Survivors can also struggle with recognizing numbers and objects, which has led some researchers to believe that pure alexia is not simply a language disorder but can sometimes involve a visual processing disorder.

-While there continues to be studies on what type of disorder pure alexia is considered, there have been many discoveries showing that language is not completely impaired and can be restored.
-Therefore, learning to read again after brain injury can be made possible with enough time and effort.
+While there continue to be studies on which type of disorder pure alexia is considered, there have been many discoveries showing that language is not irreversibly impaired by this condition and can be restored.
+Therefore, learning to read again after brain injury can be possible.

-Working with a Speech-Language Pathologist is also imperative because they can provide a specific rehabilitation plan for you.
+Working with a speech-language pathologist and/or an occupational therapist is also imperative because they can provide a specific rehabilitation plan for you.

 Learning to Read Again After Brain Injury: 8 Strategies to Try

-Here are some of the most effective strategies for survivors learning how to read after brain injury:
+Here are some of the most effective strategies for survivors relearning how to read after brain injury:

 1. Help the brain rewire itself

 The brain has the ability to rewire itself through neuroplasticity, which allows the brain to create new neural pathways and strengthen existing ones.
-Thus neuroplasticity is essential for recovery after brain injury; and it is best activated by repetition, or “massed practice.”
+Thus, neuroplasticity is essential for recovery after brain injury.
+Neuroplasticity is best activated by repetition, or “massed practice.”
 Engaging in repetitive exercises or therapies can help survivors with pure alexia restore function and the ability to read.

-Working with a speech-language pathologist is essential to create a rehabilitation plan best suited for you.
+Working with a speech-language pathologist or an occupational therapist is essential to create a rehabilitation plan best suited for you.
 Speech-language pathologists, as their name suggests, are experts in helping survivors restore speech and language skills, and other cognitive functions.
 During a speech therapy session, your SLP will guide you through numerous exercises that target your unique needs, such as the ability to read.

 3. Stay engaged with speech therapy apps